hjcho11/hjcho11.github.io/about.md

 permalink: /
 ---

 Hello!
-I’m Chris Cho, a PhD student in philosophy.
+I’m **Chris Cho**, a PhD student in Philosophy at Syracuse University.

-This is my professional website.
-You can find my [CV](./cv) and read about my [research](./research) here.
+My research focuses on free will, moral responsibility, and metaphysics of agency.
+I’m especially interested in compatibilist-friendly solutions to manipulation arguments and the role of agential structures in grounding moral responsibility.

+This website contains:
+- A [CV](/cv/) with my academic background and teaching experience
+- A [Research](/research/) page summarizing my current projects and publications

+Feel free to reach out via email if you'd like to connect!